 GENERAL

-HH Series units are ceiling mounted fan-coil units comprised of a blower assembly and a hydronic coil(s) which can be used with hot or cold water hydronic systems.
-Electric resistance heaters are available in a variety of kW ratings.
+HBC units are ceiling mounted fan-coil units comprised of a blower assembly and a hydronic coil(s) which can be used with hot or cold water hydronic systems.

 Do not exceed 180° water temperature in the hydronic coil.